S-Temple/637Assignment4/seng637-a4-team_6.md

 # A discussion on the effect of equivalent mutants on mutation score accuracy

 # A discussion of what could have been done to improve the mutation score of the test suites

+Add check for member var manipulation in methods that should be read only. (done for getCentralValue) add 1% to mut cover and 3% to test strength

+Should add ths check to every read only method and might get us up 10% on its own

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing